 After completing an assessment of my skills and interests, my transition coordinators connected me to an opportunity to work for Mental Health News Education, publisher of Autism Spectrum News and Behavioral Health News.
 I agreed that this would be a good match for me because it was similar to the work I had done for my college internship.
 I was also interested in getting more experience in a job in the media field.

 The publisher, David Minot, interviewed me over the phone to evaluate my potential as an intern.
 The interview went very well as I was prepared for it.
-Mr. Minot and I felt like the role would be a good fit.
+Mr. Minot and I felt like the role would be a good fit for my first employment experience.
 I signed the internship agreement and, from April 2019 to August 2019, I worked 10 hours per week for this position.

 Internship and Consulting Work